okeeffed/cheat-sheets/Advanced-React-Redux.md

 }
 ```

-You can then set `{errors.password}` for the error to show on the component.
+You can then set `{password.error}` for the error to show on the component.